Tomorrow the mad rush begins. Retailers want your hard-earned dollars. You want a good deal — and something fun to give loved ones this season.

 Remember, “enough is as good as a feast.”
 Repeat that to yourself three times a day.
 We live in a culture of excess and are often tempted to buy something we like instead of limiting ourselves to the things we truly need.

 However, usually we spend money on things that we don’t really need OR want.
 So, examine yourself and your desires first.
+Do you need it?

 2. Do I need it NOW?

 I am all for anticipation buying.
 I stockpile regularly on items that I know our family will use in the very near future.
-But, I’ve been burned too many times buying things that we might need a year from now and actually never use.
+But, I’ve been burned too many times buying things that we might need a year from now and actually never used.

 Think through your purchase.
 Do you need it right now?